: Find, or find and replace patterns in strings using regex (regular expressions).

 Caching and performance

-While every pattern is different, even a relatively small one was shown in tests to speed up the match-regex by about 500%, or 5x faster.
+While every pattern is different, when using cache even a relatively small one was shown in tests to speed up the match-regex by about 500%, or 5x faster.
 Use cache whenever possible as it brings parsing performance close to its theoretical limits.

 Subexpressions and back-referencing